 For many, this is their office.
 It’s not like they have an office and a collaboration center, right?

 That’s right.
 For our location-independent folks, this is where they will work for hybrids.
 We ask everyone to sign in to one of these five collaboration centers.
 Some of the education we do is to help employees understand what is available in each collaboration center.
 If they are trying to decide between one or two of them, we try to help decide which space is good for them.
 For example, we have a completely renovated room, which used to be a conference center, but everything has been renovated.
 It’s the Ford Experience Center now.
 If you have a larger team meeting, like an entire department with a few hundred people, that’s a new space for you to use.
 We really want to make sure everyone understands the best place for them when planning their trip to the workforce.

-It’s probably too early to tell, but I assume you’ve asked people what they think about it.
+It’s probably too early to tell, but I’m assuming you’ve asked people what they think about it.
 How are you?

-It’s going well.
+This will be good.
 They love it.
-I’d be remiss if I didn’t talk about how much they love the food service.
+I would be remiss if I didn’t talk about how much they love the food service.
 One of the things we hear is how important food is.
 We all know that, but we’re learning to offer healthier options and adapt food service to the employee experience in a better way.
-One of the other new features is ordering food online.
+Another new feature is ordering food online.
 The team built and launched it, and it’s very popular.
 Think about when we worked remotely from home, when you could order a DoorDash or other delivery service.
 It’s basically the same thing.

 Employees are also pleased that we have added a concierge in the collaboration center.
 Wherever you go, you’ll find someone there to help you, whether you’ve forgotten the charger for your iPhone or you don’t know where the conference room you’ve scheduled is, or what time the cafeteria is.
 Either way, there’s a concierge there to help.